zakattack9/WRaPiC/README.md

 - May need to comment out `SendEnv LANG LC_*` in `/etc/ssh/ssh_config` on host SSH client to fix RPi locale problems
 - Check if swap is disabled with `free -h` (look for “Swap:”); may also use `sudo swapon —summary` which should return nothing
 - If swap is still not disabled after reboot, try editing `/etc/dphys-swapfile` and set `CONF_SWAPSIZE=0`
-- While mentioned frequently, this disable swap command did not seem to work on RPi Buster (the one above should be used)
+- Although mentioned frequently, the disable swap command below did not seem to work on RPi Buster OS to fully disable swap (the commands mentioned in step 11 should be used instead)
 ```
 sudo dphys-swapfile swapoff && sudo dphys-swapfile uninstall && sudo update-rc.d dphys-swapfile remove
 ```

 ## Setting up the Jump Box and Cluster Network
+The following steps will setup the jump box RPi so that it acts as a DHCP server and DNS forwarder.
+It is assumed that at this point all RPi's have already been setup and are all connected to the switch.

 1) Set up a [static IP address](https://www.raspberrypi.org/documentation/configuration/tcpip/) for both ethernet and WiFi interfaces by creating a [dhcpcd.conf](https://manpages.debian.org/testing/dhcpcd5/dhcpcd.conf.5.en.html) in `/etc/`
   - A sample `dhcpcd.conf` is provided [here](./dhcpcd.conf)
   - Note that the static IP address for `wlan0` should be within the DHCP pool range on the router
 ```
+# /etc/dhcpcd.conf
 interface eth0
-static ip_address=<static-ip-address>
+static ip_address=10.0.0.1
 static domain_name_servers=<dns-ip-address>
 nolink